How Backgrounds Work in D&D 5e (And Which One to Pick)

 Skills: Athletics, Survival

-Tools: One type of musical instrument
+Tools: One musical instrument

 Languages: One of your choice